PixeroJan/obsidian-synonym/README.md

-# obsidian-synonym
+# Synonym
-Obsidian plugin för svenska synonymer
+Obsidian plugin för svenska synonymer.
+Obsidian plugin for swedish synonyms.

 ## Usage
 Once installed, the plugin must also be activated to be available in the ribbon.